Blog

 Directing the choir at Sts Peter and Paul Orthodox Church, Buffalo, NY, Spring 2016

 After graduating, I moved to Buffalo, where a parish needed a choir director.
-Father Vlad Zablotskyy hired me, and as a poor grad student, I jumped at the chance.
+Fr Vlad Zablotskyy hired me, and as a poor grad student, I jumped at the chance.
 That experience shaped my love for liturgical music—not just the music itself, but also the role of the choir.
 I started to understand how we lead the congregation, not just sing.
 It became one of my core focuses when I went to seminary, where I wanted to dive deeper into liturgical texts, hymnography, history, and the pastoral aspects of church music.

 While at seminary, I took advantage of every opportunity to study conducting, music theory, and composition.
 Deacon Harrison Russin and Robin Freeman created classes for those of us who were really interested, and I was able to conduct and sing at a high level in the chapel, in performances, and in recordings.